Looking for the best home warranty for HVAC coverage?

 How Soon Can You Use A Home Warranty For HVAC After Purchase?

-The vast majority of home warranty companies will have a waiting period after enrollment before you can make your first service call, whether you’re having a problem with your sprinkler system or your garbage disposal.
+The vast majority of home warranty companies will have a waiting period after enrollment before you can make your first service call, whether you’re having a problem with your sprinkler system, central vacuum, or your garbage disposal.

 This might seem a bit unfair, but warranty companies have waiting periods to prevent people from taking advantage of their services.
 If there were no waiting periods, a homeowner that knows they need a new hot water heater could simply sign up for a warranty plan and then get a replacement the next day.